quietfanatic/verdant-fang/README.md

   - Z or slash: Jump
   - X or period: Attack
   - R (on game over screen): Restart from checkpoint
-  - Ctrl-R: Restart from checkpoint at any time
   - P: Pause
   - F11: Toggle fullscreen mode
-  - Escape: Suspend game (save state and quit)
+  - Escape: Boss Key (immediately save state and close)
+  - Ctrl-R: Restart from checkpoint at any time

-You can change the controls by editing `settings.ayu`
+You can change the controls by editing `save/settings.ayu`

 ###Modding